gastonpedraza08/404-not-found-master/README.md

 ![screenshot](screen.jpg)

 Click [here](https://gastonpedraza08.github.io/404-not-found-master/) if you want to see a demo.
-This challenge has been a great one to strengthen the concepts of responsive design With this challenge I have learned the basics of responsive design
+This challenge has been a great one to strengthen the concepts of responsive design.
+With this challenge I have learned the basics of responsive design.

 ### Built With